ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Classes.md

 #### **Way of the Bloodied Fist**<sup>(UA)</sup>
 Monks of the Way of the Bloodied Fist follow a tradition that teaches them to control their own life force, as well as the life force of their foes.
 By focusing their ki, they exert control over blood - a powerful tool that is not to be underestimated.
 Their monasteries practice in secret in dark caves and high mountains, out of the eye of the common people, and their members only leave for the rare missions ordered by only the most desperate.
 Many monks of this tradition are covered in scars - some self-inflicted in their training, and others earned in battle.
 The monks often use their mystic energies to manipulate these scars, forming them into complex designs and symbols to represent their unique ki powers.
 #### **Way of the Eight Gates**<sup>(RGYR)</sup>
-Monks of this order strive for meaning and perfection through mastery of the Eight Gates, internal loci of spiral- ling energy through which ki is channeled .
-By way of personal contemplation and intense training, each gate can be opened in turn, and once brought into harmony, allow for a stronger channel of ki and the ability to push one’s body beyond mortal limitations .
-Those who follow the Way of the Eight Gates might be hermits, retreating from the chaos of the wider world and to a place of contemplative isolation .
-Others may be wanderers, embracing and celebrating all experiences, believing this to be the path to internal harmony .
+Monks of this order strive for meaning and perfection through mastery of the Eight Gates, internal loci of spiral- ling energy through which ki is channeled.
+By way of personal contemplation and intense training, each gate can be opened in turn, and once brought into harmony, allow for a stronger channel of ki and the ability to push one’s body beyond mortal limitations.
+Those who follow the Way of the Eight Gates might be hermits, retreating from the chaos of the wider world and to a place of contemplative isolation.
+Others may be wanderers, embracing and celebrating all experiences, believing this to be the path to internal harmony.
 In any case, monks who walk this path eschew organized religious and spiritual practices, preferring to carve their own path of potential, freedom, and growth .
 #### **Way of the Fire Dancer**<sup>(SGEH)</sup>
 The fire dancers carry an almost extinct tradition.
 Once a trading group, they considered themselves a family of a single creed: “Those who harm us will bathe in flames."
 This nomadic group of seasoned warriors welcomed all walks of life, regardless of origin, status, or influence; as long as one conducted oneself with respect towards their fellows, the caravans would open their door.
 Their ironclad creed and welcoming nature was their downfall.
 #### **Way of Concordant Motion**<sup>(TOH)</sup>